TACC/SyncMeTool/README.md

 ## To install

    1. Install lua, luaposix and luafilesystem on your computer if they are not already there.
-On linux system they can be installed with your package manager.
+On Linux system they can be installed with your package manager.
 On a Mac, it a little more complicated.
       Please install lua and luarocks via brew.
 Then use luarocks to install luaposix and luafilesystem: